pace/cloud-sdk-ios/docs/index.md

   + `persistLogs` states wether logs should be persisted into the file system.
 Default is `false`.
 - Introduced `PACECloudSDK.shared.setLogLevel(to: Logger.LogLevel)` to set lowest logged `Logger.LogLevel` after SDK setup.
 - Introduced `PACECloudSDK.shared.persistLogs` to set if logs should be persisted into files after SDK setup.
+- POIKit: Removed the functionality to retrieve and observe gas stations based on a client's database implementation
+  + Removed `POIDatabaseDelegate` and `POIKitObserverTokenDelegate`
+  + Removed `POIKit.UUIDNotificationToken` and its respective observation functionality from `POIKit.POIKitManager`
+  + Removed both `loadPOIs(POIKit.BoundingBox)` and `loadPOIs([String])` from `POIKit.POIKitManager`
+  + Passing a `POIKitObserverTokenDelegate` to `POIKit.POIKitManager.observe(POIKit.BoundingBox) -> POIKit.BoundingBoxNotificationToken` is no longer possible

 ## Contribute
 ### Localizable Strings Generation